Accessible self-catering holiday cottage in Northumberland

 Farmers markets locally produced food

-Northumbria Larder is the regional food and drink group for the North East of England.
-Their aim is to encourage support and develop the aspirations of its members to produce the finest food and drink the region can offer.
+Farmers markets aim to encourage, support and develop the aspirations of its members to produce the finest food and drink the region can offer.